Everything You Need to Know about RegTech – The New Fintech

 Alan Meaney (CEO of FundRecs) further explains in a Deloitte report that “Like FinTech, PayTech, and many other combinations of XXXTech, RegTech is another example of an industry that is being changed rapidly by software.
 There has been technology used at various levels in the Regulatory space for over 20 years.
 However, what the new RegTech label recognises is that the gap between software and non-software enabled services has widened significantly.”

-Javier Sebastián, BBVA Research’s expert in digital regulation, adds that companies who are “harnessing the capabilities enabled by new technologies such as cloud computing, big data, and blockchain, are devising solutions to help companies across all sectors of activity ensure that they comply with regulatory requirements.
+Javier Sebastián, BBVA Research’s expert in digital regulation, adds that companies who are “harnessing the capabilities enabled by new technologies such as cloud computing, big data, and cryptocurrency and blockchain, are devising solutions to help companies across all sectors of activity ensure that they comply with regulatory requirements.
 In the financial sector, regtech is deemed a subarea of what is generically known as fintech.”

 Despite the fact that technology has been used to address regulatory requirements, RegTech, according to Deloitte, is an exciting development that contains the following characteristics: